DigiExam/ng-annotate-text/README.md

 [Try a demo of ng-annotate.](http://blog.digiexam.se/annotate-test/)

-## Options
+## Attributes

-Option | Default value | Description
+Attribute | Default value | Description
 --- | --- | ---
-popupOffset | 10 | Position the popup editor away form its annotation and the window edges by this many pixels.
+popup-offset | 10 | Position the popup editor away form its annotation and the window edges by this many pixels.

 ## Getting started with development